 Subd.
-(2) All newly hired or promoted non-union employees will be on a probationary period for six (6) calendar months unless specified otherwise by statute (Veterans Preference §197.46 or other).
+(2) All newly hired or promoted non-union employees will be on a probationary period for six (6) calendar months unless specified otherwise by statute.
 Employment may be terminated for any reason during this period unless specified otherwise by statute.
-Upon request of the Department Head, the County Administrator may extend the probationary period by up to 6 months.
+Upon request of the Department Head, the County Administrator or designee may extend the probationary period by up to 6 months.
 Under no circumstances may a probationary period exceed 12 months.
 The employee will be notified in writing and informed of performance deficiencies and offered assistance to improve performance.